NEWS & EVENTS

 Children's Piece n.1 - arr. for viola quartet

-In November 2025, I was unexpectedly tagged on Instagram in a performance of one of my children’s violin pieces — a surprise that moved me.
+In November 2025, I was unexpectedly tagged on Instagram in a performance of one of my children’s violin pieces.
 Violist Francisco Esparza created a new arrangement of my Children’s Piece No. 1 for viola quartet, which was performed in Sala Silvestre Revueltas in Tlalpan, Mexico City on November 4, 2025.

 The performance featured: